antitovarisch/cereo-r-workshop/README.md

 - Learn how git is used and how to integrate it into my future work as I code my thesis project
 - Learn new ways to case (explore) data for analysis
 - Learn more about data visualization
+- Learn how to make pushing to git hub work in the terminal :)